 3) Donate!
 (Make it recurring!)

 Finally, a few of you asked about where to donate.
-I'm plugging The Human Utility.
+We're plugging The Human Utility.
 Your donation will literally be helping people get access to water in cities like Detroit and Baltimore.
 It's a real shame that people in the US are going without WATER, but you can chip in as little as $5 a month to help them with their water bill.
 This is what direct impact looks like.

-I want you to reflect on this article NBC put out: "In 'Cancer Alley,' a renewed focus on systemic racism is too late."
-That's it!
+Of course, these communities are not only impoverished—they're racially segregated.
+Previously we discussed how redlining and housing discrimination play a huge part in environmental and systemic racism.
+Knowing what you know now, we want you to reflect on this article NBC put out: "In 'Cancer Alley,' a renewed focus on systemic racism is too late."